swoft-cloud/swoft/README.md

 ## Configuration

-If automatically copied `.env` file fails when `composer install` was executed, the `.env.example` that in root directory can be manually copied and named `.env`.
+If automatically copied `.env` file operation fails when `composer install` was executed, the `.env.example` that in root directory can be manually copied and named `.env`.
 Note that `composer update` will not trigger related copy operations.

 ```
 # Server